The Infinite Universe of Quantum Physics: Breaking Down the Walls

 The implications of this research reach far beyond the realm of quantum physics.
 By breaking down the walls that confine our perception, we can unlock a greater understanding of the universe and apply it to various fields.

 One potential application lies in the field of quantum computing.
 By utilizing the insights gained from considering the many more worlds interpretation, we may develop more effective methods for probing and manipulating quantum systems.
-This could lead to significant advancements in quantum computing technology and pave the way for new possibilities in computation and data processing.
+This might lead to significant advancements in quantum computing technology and pave the way for new possibilities in computation and data processing.

 Moreover, the concept of subsystems and expanded realities can be applied to other scientific disciplines as well.
 By reevaluating our approach to research and embracing a more comprehensive understanding, we can uncover hidden connections and patterns in complex systems, unraveling mysteries that were previously elusive.